 Corporate transactions represent the vast majority of private enterprise planning activity in Canada.
 This course examines builds upon concepts examined in Law 408/562 (Taxation of Corporations and Shareholders), focusing on common corporate reorganizations such as: tax-deferred transfers of property to a corporation, reorganizations and exchanges of share capital, business combinations (amalgamations and windups), and divisive reorganizations.
 Together, these concepts provide the framework for private corporation tax planning for Canadian resident corporate entities.

-- 1. Supplementary materials distributed by instructors - 2.
-Income Tax Act, latest edition
+2. Income Tax Act, latest edition

 Evaluation (Law 414 and Law 550):